-The potential payout of the Company performance component of the annual incentive is based on a pre-determined schedule, recommended by management and approved by the compensation committee.
+The potential payout of the Company performance component of the annual incentive is based on a pre-determined schedule recommended by management and approved by the compensation committee.
 The schedule corresponds to various levels of potential Company financial performance measured by adjusted earnings-per-share (weighted 80%) and adjusted cash flow from operations (weighted 20%), assuming the adjusted earnings-per-share threshold is met.
 The maximum payout of this component under the schedule is 220% of target.
-Over the past ten years, actual payouts of the Company performance component of the annual incentive have ranged from 90% to 190% of target.
+Over the past ten years, actual payouts of the Company performance component of the annual incentive have ranged from 98% to 190% of target.

-In assessing Company performance against objectives, the compensation committee considers actual results against the approved target objectives, considering whether significant unforeseen obstacles or favorable circumstances altered the expected difficulty of achieving the desired results, and the extent to which economic assumptions underlying the performance targets were accurate.
-The overall assessment for Company performance then determines the percent of the target award that will be paid to each executive for the Company performance component of the annual incentive award.
-For 2011, as described below, the committee exercised discretion in applying certain non-operating adjustments to the actual earnings-per-share and cash flow results, consistent with guidelines established previously by the committee.
+In assessing Company performance against objectives, the compensation committee considers actual results against the approved target objectives, considering whether significant unforeseen obstacles or favorable circumstances altered the expected difficulty of achieving the desired results and the extent to which economic assumptions underlying the performance targets materialized.
+The overall assessment for Company performance then determines the percentage of the target award that will be paid to each executive for the Company performance component of the annual incentive award.
+For

+2012, as described below, the committee exercised discretion in applying certain non-operating adjustments to the actual earnings-per-share and cash flow results, consistent with guidelines established previously by the committee.

-The 2011 predetermined Company financial performance standard that would generate a target bonus was adjusted earnings-per-share of \$5.75 and adjusted cash flow from operations of \$1,570 million.
-This target compares to actual results for 2010 of \$5.18 adjusted earnings-per-share and adjusted cash flow from operations of \$1,750 million.
-The approved performance standard for 2011 included a threshold adjusted earnings-per-share of \$4.89, below which no bonus would be paid, regardless of the cash flow from operations performance, and a minimum cash flow performance of \$1,179 million for payout on that component.
-In addition, the approved performance standard for 2011 included a maximum bonus opportunity of 220% if adjusted earnings-per-share of \$6.90 and cash flow from operations of \$1,884 million were achieved.
+In February 2012, the committee approved a financial performance standard for the Company component of the award of \$6.85 adjusted earnings-per-share and adjusted cash flow from operations of \$1,707 million.
+If achieved, this standard would generate 100% of the target bonus for the Company component of the award.
+This standard compared to actual results for 2011 of \$6.81 adjusted earnings-per-share and adjusted cash flow from operations of \$1,575 million.
+The approved performance standard for 2012 included a threshold adjusted earnings-per-share of \$5.48, below which no bonus would be paid, regardless of the cash flow from operations performance, and a minimum cash flow performance of \$1,280 million for payment on that component.
+In addition, the approved performance standard for 2012 included a maximum bonus opportunity of 220% if adjusted earnings-per-share of \$8.22 and adjusted cash flow from operations of \$2,048 million were achieved.